 4. How long does it take you to fall asleep?
 This can be a great indication if you are sleep deprived.
 If it takes between 10-15 minutes to fall asleep, then you are well rested.
 If it takes you less than 5 minutes to fall asleep, it’s a sign you are sleep deprived.
 This is a great way to determine the amount of sleep that is best for your body.

 5. Do you feel like you are always hungry?
 When you don’t get enough sleep, your leptin levels (an appetite-regulating hormone) fall, which leads to your appetite increasing.

 6. Did you know that many sleeping pills and sleep aids suppress REM sleep?
-This can be very unhealthy over time, so try natural alternatives (which don’t suppress REM), like essential oils, for supporting a restful sleep without the negative side effects.
+This can be very unhealthy over time, so try natural alternatives (which don’t suppress REM), like these all-natural Serenity Softgels, for supporting a restful sleep without the negative side effects.

 7. When you get enough sleep, your concentration is improved and you’ll have a higher cognitive functioning.
 Even one sleepless night can impact these areas – which can impact your daily life and memory recall.